-Skills and knowledge Autumn Term 1Autumn Term 2Jekyll and Hyde English LiteraturePaper 1Exploring and responding to a text's ideas.
-Selecting apt quotations to support ideas.
-Analysing the writer's methods and using apt subject convincing way.
+Skills and knowledge Autumn Term 1Autumn Term 2Jekyll and Hyde English Literature Paper 1Exploring and responding to a text's ideas.
+Selecting apt quotations to support ideas. convincing way.
 Exploring and re ideas.
-Selecting apt que ideas.
-Analysing the wr using apt subject ext in a detailed and sponding to a text's otations to support iter's methods and Summer Term 1 Conflict Poetry WarSummer Term 2 An Inspector CallsEnglish Literature Paper 2Developing thoughtful and effective comparative skills.
+Selecting apt qui ideas.
+Analysing the wi using apt subject ext in a detailed and sponding to a text's otations to support iter's methods and Summer Term 1 Conflict Poetry WarSummer Term 2 An Inspector CallsEnglish Literature Paper 2 Developing thoughtful and effective comparative skills.
 Exploring and responding to a text's ideas.
 Selecting apt quotations to support ideas.
 Analysing the writer's methods and using apt subject terminology.
 Exploring the text's conceptual factors.
 In addition - students will be able to identify their style as writers.
 In this unit they will be exposed to a range of literary texts that will enable them to adopt ideas for their own style.
-Key Assessments and assessment criteria English Literature Assessment English Language Assessment - Paper 1-Question 5 English Literature Assessment English Language Paper 1 - Question 4 English Literature Assessment English Language Paper 2 - Question 5 Important literacy and numeracy developed this year An explicit focus on SPAG will be imminent for all units of work.
+Key Assessments and assessment criteria English Literature Assessment English Language Assessment - Paper 1-Question 5 English Literature Assessment English Language Paper 1 - Question 4 English Literature Assessment English Language Paper 2 - Question 5 Important literacy and numeracy developed this year The ability to build on th An explicit focus on SPAG will be imminent for all units of work.
 The ability to build on the skills of reading and comprehension through practising the techniques of skimming and scanning, reading for meaning, note making and question posing when reading a text.
-Wider skills and enrichment Understanding and discu ission of issues around identit y, morality, social responsibility and retribu tion (SMSC) through the study of th ne wider literary texts.
-How you can help your child at home Also encouraging studen for students to gain conf isit and revise the o ts. content of the GCSE texts eading and test newly acquired kno .
-Re-reading literature texts throug -
+Wider skills and enrichment Understanding and discu ussion of issues around identit y, morality, social responsibility and retribu tion (SMSC) through the study of th ne wider literary texts.
+How you can help your child at home Also encouraging studer for students to gain con- - sit and revise the o ts. content of the GCSE texts reading and test newly acquired knows Re-reading literature texts throug